 Operation in other frequency bands that allow Spectrum Sharing

 Since the inception of the regulations for the TV Band White Spaces, spectrum sharing in other frequency bands has become a new norm.
 In fact, there are more frequency bands that are being opened for commercial use on a shared spectrum basis today than clearing up the bands, or re-farming them for future use-cases.
 In the United States and many other countries, we anticipate frequency bands, such as 1.3-1.75 GHz, 2.7-3.7 GHz and others, to be opened for commercial use on a shared spectrum basis.
 The Primary Users in these frequency bands may range from Satellite Service, Radars, Terrestrial Microwave Links, etc. Since IEEE Std.
 802.22 is the first international standard that provides Cognitive Radio operation allowing sharing of the spectrum in the TV Broadcast Bands while avoiding harm to the Primary Users, we anticipate, that the standard could advantageously be extended for use in those other frequency bands provided, the regulatory regime allows spectrum to be shared.

+As a matter of definition, a cognitive radio (CR) is a radio that can be programmed and configured dynamically to use the best wireless channels in its vicinity to avoid user interference and congestion.
+Such a radio automatically detects available channels in wireless spectrum, then accordingly changes its transmission or reception parameters to allow more concurrent wireless communications in a given spectrum band at one location.
+This process is a form of dynamic spectrum management.

-The standards operating in these bands may need Spectrum Database access (also known as Spectrum Access System (SAS)), Spectrum Sensing, or Beaconing approaches.
+The standards operating in these bands may need Spectrum Database access also known as Spectrum Access System (SAS), Spectrum Sensing, or Beaconing approaches.
 IEEE Std.
 802.22 covers all these techniques in its specification.
 IEEE 802.16 Systems currently operate in the 3.5 GHz band.
-Also, the IEEE 802.11y Standard was created for operation in the 3.5 GHz Band.
+Also, the IEEE 802.11y Standard was created for operation in the 3.65 to 3.7 GHz Band.
 It is likely that this band will turn into a shared spectrum band in the United States and elsewhere and will require the access to the SAS.
-IEEE 802.22 Systems allow access to the Spectrum Database or SAS to ensure co-existence between the Primary Users and the Secondary Users, as well as various Secondary Users.
+IEEE 802.22 Systems have the capability to access the Spectrum Database or SAS to ensure co-existence between the Primary Users and the Secondary Users, as well as various Secondary Users.

 Section 2.P802.22 Revision PHY Operation Modes (OMs)